 Opticland contains photographs of men and various vision-augmenting devices (a drone, a headlight, binoculars), all of which I documented with my camera.

 The polar state of seeing is inherent in my photography.
 My work seeks to contain both exposure and concealment, aggression and vulnerability.
 Thus, in Opticland vision is unstable despite augmented seeing.
-Laser beams capable of correcting vision are now blurring it, and eye drops designed to cure become violent tools.
+Laser beams capable of correcting vision are now blurring it, and eye drops designed to cure become tools of violence.
 The gaze which is directed in all directions is experienced as fickle, protective and threatening at the same time.

 The project was exhibited at the Bezalel Academy of Arts and Design, Jerasalem